Google defends privacy policy to European watchdog

 It is already being investigated by the EU's competition authority over how it ranks search results and whether it favours its own products over rival services.
 EU Competition Commissioner Joaquin Almunia said last month he would decide whether to formally charge Google after Easter on April 8 or drop the investigation which began in 2010.

-The European Union is also in the process of writing a new law to tighten data protection online, which includes creating a so-called right to be forgotten.
-That would allow people under some circumstances to request the removal of data they had submitted or posted on websites.
+The European Union is also in the process of writing a new law to tighten data protection online, which includes creating a so-called right to be forgotten to allow people under some circumstances to request to have data they submitted or posted on websites removed.

-Among the issues the CNIL raised in its questions was whether Google will track people using mapping, search their smartphones, or use facial recognition technology on users' photos.
+Among the issues the CNIL raised in its questions was whether Google will track people using mapping or search their smartphones and use facial recognition technology on users' photos.

 In the first batch of responses to the CNIL, Google said that it did gather and process location data on its users when they used services such as Google Maps and social network Google+ but that it was on an opt-in basis.